mighty-gerbils/gerbil/doc/guide/hacking-on-the-stdlib.md

 Gerbil is a growing project and your contributions are welcome!

-When working on modifications to the standard library, it's common to encountere errors such as:
+When working on modifications to the standard library, it's common to encounter errors such as:

 ```